 But, again, there are good alternatives:

-- Spanish cedar is available from FSC certified sources, and I’m still using that as an option at the moment.
+Spanish cedar is available from FSC certified plantation sources, and I’m still using that as an option at the moment.

 plum and other fruit woods: a traditional choice for fingerboards on early string instruments (lutes, viols, etc.)

-- rocklite: is an engineered ebony substitute materials which looks and feels very similar to ebony (only a real wood expert would be able to tell the difference).
+rocklite: is an engineered ebony substitute material which looks and feels very similar to ebony (only a real wood expert would be able to tell the difference).
 A good choice if you want a plain black fingerboard.